Harley says that they’ve “really changed the Harley Davidson 883 inner workings.”

 Having said that, we were all really impressed with the way both Sportsters held their line in the corners - A real surprise.

 The 1200 has received the most changes with performance cams, high flow heads and an increased redline from 5500rpm to 6000rpm.
-All this equates to around a 15% increase from the 03 model giving it 70 hp and 79ft. lbs. of torque.
-The Harley Davidson 883 has not benefited in the same way but still makes a healthy 53 hp and 51ft. lbs. torque a moderate increase from the 03 model.
+All this equates to around a 15% increase from the 03 models giving it 70 hp and 79ft.
+Lbs. of torque.
+The Harley Davidson 883 has not benefited in the same way but still makes a healthy 53 hp and 51ft.
+Lbs.
+Torque a moderate increase from the 03 models.

 Power on the 1200c was probably never really an issue and certainly not on the 2004.
-This Sporty custom pulls like a freight-train with bucket-loads of torque in any gear.
-Speaking of gear it feels like it has seven and a half.
-A number of times we reached what we thought was top-cruising gear, only to find we had two more to go.
+This 1200 Sporty custom pulls like a freight-train with bucket-loads of torque in any gear.
+Speaking of gears, it feels like it has seven and a half.
+Several times we reached what we thought was top-cruising gear, only to find we had two more to go.
 5th gear doesn’t really get useful till’ around 120.
 This baby is built for cruising big open roads (that could use a higher limit).
 We actually needed to hang on when giving the throttle a good twist – you’ll be sure to lose a passenger at this stage (more on that later)